SidhuK/WardenApp/plan.md

     - Ensure 60 FPS on older Macs (reduce animation complexity if needed)
     - Disable animations if "Reduce Motion" is enabled (check `@Environment(\.accessibilityReduceMotion)`)

-11. **Add haptic feedback (optional)**
-    - Subtle haptic when message is sent (requires macOS 11+)
-    - Haptic feedback when actions complete
-    - Use `NSHapticFeedbackManager` for tactile feedback

 ---

 ## General Implementation Notes